 If you become a victim of identity theft, an experienced Kroll licensed investigator will work on your behalf to resolve related issues.
-You will have access to a dedicated investigator who understands your issues and will do most of the work for you.
-Your investigator can dig deep to uncover all aspects of the identity theft, and then work to resolve it.
+You will have access to a dedicated investigator who understands your issues and can do most of the work for you.
+Your investigator can dig deep to uncover the scope of the identity theft, and then work to resolve it.

 1 Kroll's activation website is only compatible with the current version or one version earlier of Internet Explorer, Chrome, Firefox, and Safari.
 To receive credit services, you must be over the age of 18 and have established credit in the U.S., have a Social Security number in your name, and have a U.S. residential address associated with your credit file.
-Monitoring coverage is subject to local jurisdictional restrictions.